Vir-Multiplicis/ai-frameworks/ELT-Companion/README.md

 ## What this is

-ELT-Companion, or ELT-C, is a companion-context adaptation of the Epistemic Lattice Tethering (ELT) framework.
+ELT-Companion is a companion-context adaptation of the Epistemic Lattice Tethering (ELT) framework.
 Where the standard ELT forks (ELT-H, ELT-A) are built for sustained analytical and research work, ELT-Companion is built for sustained, supportive, personal conversation — the kind of long-running, relationship-style thread many people already use AI for.

 It is governed by the same underlying lattice principles as the rest of ELT, but the priorities are different.
 Epistemic humility replaces epistemic rigor.
 Warmth is the baseline, not the exception.
 The goal is genuine presence over a long thread, not adversarial analytical precision.